alephnaughtpix/norwegianblue/README.md

 ## Work used

-* The archive parser script is a modified version of Tim Hutton's [Twitter Archive Parser](https://github.com/timhutton/twitter-archive-parser) from November, modified to output Jekyll source pages in a format for this project.
+* The parser tool is hugely indebted to Tim Hutton's [Twitter Archive Parser](https://github.com/timhutton/twitter-archive-parser) from November, modified to output Jekyll source pages in a format for this project.

 ## How to use